Skip to content

 • Delete the flow

-Click this button to jump directly to the flow editor and start creating a new test flow.
+Opens the flow editor so you can start building a new test flow.

-Execute all active flows at once.
-This is useful for running comprehensive tests after making changes to your site.
+Runs every active flow at once.
+Useful after making changes to your site.

-At the top of the Dashboard, you'll see a system status indicator:
+At the top of the Dashboard, a status indicator shows:

 • Yellow dot + Warning message - Minor issues detected

-• Red dot + Error message - Critical issues that need attention
+• Red dot + Error message - Something needs attention

-When website monitoring is enabled (in Settings > Features), a monitoring widget appears on the Dashboard showing:
+When website monitoring is enabled (in Settings > Features), a monitoring widget appears showing:

 • Current site status - Whether your website is up and responding